xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ![cus-color-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/cus-color-swatches.png)

-## Adding Color Swatches for Product Variants
+## Adding Color Swatches to Product Variants

 If the **Use color swatch name as an attribute option name** option is enabled product variants (if any) will be renamed to swatches automatically when the color swatches are added to the product attributes: